Autism Collaborative Centers of Excellence

 Let’s have fun and make friends and play games with CASTLE!

-The Autism Collaborative Centers for Excellence (ACCE) and The University of Scranton Departement of Occupational Therapy are collaborating on a research project for children diagnosed with Autism and related disorders.
-Learn more about the research project with our consent form.
-We will review the form in person during the first session.
+The Autism Collaborative Centers for Excellence (ACCE) and The University of Scranton Department of Occupational Therapy are collaborating on a class project for children diagnosed with Autism and related disorders.

-• WHO: Children and teens with Autism or other developmental disorders (ages 8-18 years)
+- WHO: Children and teens with Autism or other developmental disorders (ages 7 and up)

 Fitness Classes